Library: Policy

 (1) Licensing reviews on-going fire and health inspections and copies are not required for the case record.

-(2) When the inspection indicates Licensing violations, it is documented as non-compliance and a copy is maintained in the case record.
-However, when health inspections are not conducted timely, Licensing staff notify an appropriate Child Care Services (CCS) designee and it is not documented as a non-compliance.
+(2) When the inspection indicates Licensing violations, violations are documented as non-compliance, and the inspection is maintained in the case record.
+However, when health inspections are not conducted timely, Licensing staff notifies an appropriate Child Care Services (CCS) designee and it is not documented as a non-compliance.

 (3) Licensing staff consults with the supervisor and RPM when OSDH representatives report immunization record concerns or the program is not cooperating with immunization reviews.